21 May Update on victim engagement for final distribution of Christchurch victim funds

 We know it’s important that victims receive Victim Support funds quickly to reduce hardship and allow everyone to look to the future with more certainty.
 That’s why we released three emergency lump sum payments in the immediate aftermath of the events, and why we are now working toward a final payment before the end of June 2019.

-Over the coming weeks Victim Support is continuing to engage with victims of the Christchurch Mosque attacks to hear their views before we close our fundraising appeal and distribute the final funds.
+Over the coming weeks Victim Support is continuing to engage with victims of the Christchurch terror attacks to hear their views before we close our fundraising appeal and distribute the final funds.

 We are inviting victims (on the NZ Police list) to give their feedback.
 This includes:

-- The next-of-kin of those killed in the Christchurch mosque attacks.
+- The next-of-kin of those killed in the Christchurch terror attacks.

 - Those who were physically injured in the attacks.